thismatters/EurorackVco/README.md

 1. Disconnect all inputs from circuit.
 1. Connect the tuner to the sine output.
 1. Set the coarse frequency knob to the fully counterclockwise position (0), set the fine frequency knob to the middle position (0).
-1. Adjust RV6 until you get a frequency of 16.2Hz.
 1. Connect a CV keyboard to the 1v/oct input, then press A3 (220Hz).
 1. Adjust RV6 until the frequency is 220Hz.